How to book a study place?

 Reservations can be made up to two days in advance.
 Once your current reservation has ended, you can book a new time slot.

 Do you have questions about booking a study place?
-Visit the support page, or ask us online or at one of our libraries.
+Visit the support page, ask us online or just visit one of our libraries.

-Outside of exam periods, almost all study spaces are available without a reservation.
+Outside of exam periods, almost all study places are available without a reservation.
 During exam periods, however, reservations are usually required.

-Only Leiden University students can reserve study spaces.
+Individual study rooms, collaboration rooms and study places with a computer or external screen must always be booked in advance.
+Only Leiden University students can reserve study places.
 Non-reservable spots can be used by anyone with a valid and activated LU-Card.

-In our libraries, you’ll find three types of standard study spaces, marked with stickers at each desk:
+In our libraries, you’ll find three types of standard study places, marked with stickers at each desk.

 Study places in faculty buildings